Jeff9497/WhatsApify/README.md

 # 2. Navigate to the project directory:

 cd WhatsApify
-# 3. Install dependencies using pip:
+# 3. Install dependencies using npm:

 npm install